-4In the regressions with economic performance measures as dependent variables, I also add an interaction term between years and socialist legal origin.
+7In the regressions with economic performance measures as dependent variables, I also add an interaction term between years and socialist legal origin.
 The idea here is to avoid confounding democratic reforms and the output fall follwing the breakdown of the Soviet Union and the fall of the Iron curtain.

 A final econometric issue concerns inference, rather than identification.
-The policies and performance measures I consider below typically display quite strong autocorrelation.
-In these circumstances, the conventional standard errors obtained from difference-in-difference estimation can be seriously understated (see Bertrand, Duflo, and Mullainathan, 2004).
-To guard against incorrect inference, I report not only report the conventional confidence levels, but those obtained by clustering the standard errors at the country level, thus allowing arbitrary country-specific serial correlation.
+Typically, the policies and performance measures I consider below display quite strong autocorrelation.
+In these circumstances, the conventional standard errors associated with difference-in-difference estimates can be seriously understated (see Bertrand, Duflo, and Mullainathan, 2004).
+To guard against incorrect inference, I report not only report the conventional standard errors, but also those obtained by clustering at the country level, thus allowing arbitrary country-specific serial correlation.
 (This is, arguably, the most conservative way of dealing with the problem discussed by Bertrand et al, 2004.)